 Side-by-side comparisons of monthly changes in LAUS and CES data can show conflicting results at times.
 Both the LAUS and CES data sets are estimates developed from a sample of households and firms within a larger population.
 Sample-based estimation has important ramifications for the interpretation of LAUS and CES data, especially in drawing conclusions about what month-to-month changes mean in respect to Oregon’s economy.
 The “margin of error” often associated with sample-based estimates such as LAUS and CES data is an important indicator as to whether changes in numbers from month-to-month are significant in magnitude.

 For LAUS data, standard errors are available for the estimated levels and changes.
 Standard errors can be converted into “margin of error” type estimates, such as error ranges and significance-of-change tests.
-Currently for Oregon, the 90 percent confidence interval around Oregon’s seasonally adjusted unemployment rate is plus-or-minus 0.5 percentage point.
-For changes in data between months, a one-month change in Oregon’s seasonally adjusted unemployment rate would have to be 0.1 percentage point or more to be significant at the 10 percent level and an over-the-year change would have to be near 0.6 percentage point or greater to be statistically significant.
+Currently for Oregon, the 90% confidence interval around Oregon’s seasonally adjusted unemployment rate is plus-or-minus 0.8 percentage point.
+For changes in data between months, a one-month change in Oregon’s seasonally adjusted unemployment rate would have to be 0.2 percentage point or more to be significant at the 90% level and an over-the-year change would have to be 0.4 percentage point or greater to be statistically significant.

-For Oregon’s CES total nonfarm payroll employment, the seasonally adjusted over-the-month change would need to be greater than 6,100 jobs to be considered statistically significant at the 10 percent level, and the over-the-year change would need to be greater than 17,500 jobs.
-For example, the October 2019 preliminary estimate was a gain of 4,400 jobs.
-This was not a significant change since the change from September was less than 6,100.
-Further, the change from October 2018 to October 2019 was a gain of 27,800 jobs.
-This is highly significant since the over-the-year gain was well above 17,500.
+For Oregon’s CES total nonfarm payroll employment, the seasonally adjusted over-the-month change would need to be greater than 6,300 jobs to be considered statistically significant, and the over-the-year change would need to be beyond plus-or-minus 18,500 jobs.
+For example, the February 2021 preliminary estimate was a gain of 13,900 jobs.
+This was a significant change since the change from January was greater than 6,300.
+Further, the change from February 2020 to February 2021 was a decline of 153,900 jobs.
+This is highly significant since the over-the-year change was well beyond 18,500.

 What these “margin of error” type estimates communicate about the accuracy of the LAUS and CES data are the size of changes between months necessary to be “economically meaningful.”
 Monthly changes within the margin of error do not necessarily indicate that a turning point in the economy has occurred since changes of this size are not statistically significant, meaning they are fairly typical based on the historical monthly variation in the series.
 For this reason it could be said that small changes indicate that the data are “essentially unchanged” from the prior month.
 More informative is the behavior of the long-run trend in each series, which can be gathered from examination of seasonally adjusted data over longer periods of time.